jampp/sharedbuffers/doc/source/glossary.rst

     hashable objects
         As in python, mappings require that objects be hashable.
 In contrast with python, sharedbuffers needs a stable hash implementation (one that will be portable across processes and implementations).
 As such, not every hashable python object is hashable for sharedbuffers' purposes.
-See :py:func:`_stable_hash` for details.
+        See :py:func:`~sharedbuffers.mapped_struct._stable_hash` for details.